Skip to content

 OpenRouter gives you access to Claude, GPT-4, Gemini, Kimi, and dozens of other models through a single API key.
 It’s the fastest way to get started.
 You can also use direct provider keys (Anthropic, OpenAI, etc.) — see LLM Providers for details.

-For production deployments, generate a secrets encryption key:
+For production deployments, generate all required secrets:

 python3 -c "import secrets; print('SECRET_ENCRYPTION_KEY=' + secrets.token_hex(32))" >> .env